Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/wiki/wiki.rst

     [[Media:/381/mountain.jpg|Mountains]]

-At the same time ordinary html `<a>` links will be properly displayed on a page
+At the same time an ordinary html `<a>` links will be properly displayed on a page

 .. note::